persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-07-09-a-next-js-web-app-with-basic-auth.md

 <a href="https://github.com/persteenolsen/next-js-basic-auth" target="_blank">The code at GitHub</a>

-A Full Stack Next.js Jamstack web application serving as a login system having a client and a "fake" API.
+The Next.js framework being the "Static Site Generator" used for creating this Full Stack Jamstack web application serving as a login system having a client and a "fake" API.
 Secured by HTTPS and Basic Authentication.

 This Next.js Jamstack Web Application is hosted at Netlify Cloud and using Continuous Deployment